The 3 essential routes around Annecy

 2.Lake Tour (++ version)

-Departing from Annecy, head towards the lakeside towards Sévrier.
-After 5km, just enough time to warm up, you turn right to reach the start of the Col de Leschaux.
-10km at an average gradient of 4%, and perfectly consistent, THE pass to get your legs going, do some exercises, chat, or attempt a PR!
-At the start of the pass, you can enjoy the view of the lake and the mountains on the left bank, before heading into the forest.
+Starting from Annecy, head towards the lakefront in the direction of Sévrier.
+After 5km, just enough time to warm up, turn right to reach the start of the Col de Leschaux.
+10km at an average gradient of 4%, with perfect consistency – THE climb to get your legs going, do some warm-up exercises, chat, or even attempt a personal best!
+At the start of the climb, you can enjoy the view of the lake and the mountains on the left bank before heading into the forest.

-Once you reach the top, turn left to enjoy the descent and the view down to the lake! (clearly one of the best views).
-At the beginning and in the middle it goes up a bit but it's not very long and it's definitely worth it!
+Once you reach the top, turn left to enjoy the descent and the breathtaking view overlooking the lake! (clearly one of the best views).
+There's a slight uphill section at the beginning and middle, but it's not very long and it's definitely worth it!

-Once at the foot of the pass, head right to finish with a tour of the lake, and the climb to Talloires, not to be missed.
-An improved version of the tour of the lake, perfect for a start-of-season warm-up, a midweek ride, or at the end of the day!
+Once at the foot of the pass, turn right to finish with a loop around the lake, and don't forget the climb to Talloires.
+An improved version of the lake loop, perfect for getting back into shape at the start of the season, a midweek ride, or an end-of-day outing!

-- the Leschaux pass via Annecy, the best possible introduction to a pass.
+- the Leschaux pass via Annecy, the best possible introduction to a mountain pass.

 - the descent via Puget, a breathtaking view.